AgentCosmic/xnotify/README.md

 On the VM:
 ```
-./xnotify --listen "0.0.0.0:8090" --base "/opt/wwww/project" | xargs -L 1 ./build.sh
+./xnotify --listen "0.0.0.0:8090" --base "/home/john/project" | xargs -L 1 ./build.sh
 ```
 You need to set `--base` if the working directory path is different on the host and VM.
 Remember to use `0.0.0.0` because the traffic is coming from outside the system.

-Since the client is triggered using HTTP, you can manually send a request to the client address to trigger a file change.
+Since the client is triggered using HTTP, you can manually send a request to the client address to trigger an event.
 Send a JSON request in the following format: `{"path": "path/to/file", "operation": "event name"}`.
 The `operation` field is optional as it's only used for logging.
 Some possible use cases would be triggering a task after a script has finished running, or setting up multiple clients for different events.

 ### Task Runner

 Run multiple commands when a file changes.
 Kills and runs the commands again if a new event comes before the commands finish.
-Use `--batch 100` to run the command only 100ms after the last event happened.
-This will batch multiple events together and execute the command only once instead of restarting it for every single event.
-Commands will run in order as if the `&&` operator is used.
+Commands will run in the same order as if the `&&` operator is used.
 Be careful not to run commands that spawn child processes as the child processes _might not_ terminate with the parent processes.
 ```
-./xnotify -i . -e "\.git$" --batch 100 -- my_lint arg1 arg2 -- ./compile.sh --flag value -- ./run.sh
+./xnotify -i . -e "\.git$" -- my_lint arg1 arg2 -- ./compile.sh --flag value -- ./run.sh
 ```
 This will run the commands in the same manner as:
 ```